-MIB Settings
+MIB Configuration

-To access it, go to > Settings > MIB Settings (upper right corner of the application).
+To access MIB Browser settings go to Settings > MIB settings.
+Settings is accessible by clicking on the gear icon located in the upper right corner of the application.

-You are able to set MIB modules, SNMP queries and search options.
+You have the option to configure MIB modules, SNMP queries and search options.